Young Funeral Directors

 Rules of Procedure and Operation

-Nominations for the Distinguished Service Award will be made to OFDA by colleagues, mentors, managers or supervisors of nominees.
+Nominations for the Distinguished Service Award can be made to OFDA by colleagues, mentors, managers or supervisors of nominees.
 Award winner is selected by members of the following:

 - OFDA Young Funeral Directors Committee